icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

 3. **Who qualifies as an Applicant (Principal Investigator)?**

-   As set out in the ICGC Controlled Data access policy users’ guide, qualified applicants for access to the ICGC controlled data must be independent researchers who are affiliated with a legal entity (e.g. university professor, researcher in a private company, independent researchers able to apply for federal research grants, etc.).
+   As set out in the ICGC Controlled Data access policy users’ guide, qualified applicants for access to the ICGC Controlled Data must be independent researchers who are affiliated with a legal entity (e.g. university professor, researcher in a private company, independent researchers able to apply for federal research grants, etc.).

    Please note: A student or personnel can fill out the application on behalf of the Applicant, but the Applicant will be responsible for reviewing and signing the application.

 4. **Who qualifies as an Institutional Representative?**

-   An authorized institutional representative is a qualified representative of a legal entity and has the administrative power to legally commit that entity to the terms and conditions of the data access agreement.
+   An authorized institutional representative is a qualified representative of a legal entity and has the administrative power to legally commit that entity to the terms and conditions of the Data Access Agreement.
 Examples of institutional representatives include, but are not limited to: a Vice-President Research, a Research Director, or a Contracts Officer for the entity.
 If you are uncertain who should be listed in this section, please contact the legal department of your institution.

 5. **What should be included in the Research Summary (Scientific Abstract) section?**